thespaceofallpotential/common-x--example-1/README.md

 > we'll sometimes refer to these as *(set-theoretic) "intersection problems"*, in that the solution subset corresponds with the intersect between two problem sets

-In plain terms: the intersection between two reference-frames contains whatever is common between them

-> *in this way, "intersection problems" are "common-x problems"*
+In plain terms: the intersection between two reference-frames contains whatever is common between them, so in this way, *"intersection problems"* are *"common-x problems"*

-> *generally, all problem-solving equates to "finding things, in spaces"*
+> *(and generally, all problem-solving equates to "finding things, in spaces")*

 ---